yuzuyuzu0830/Daily-in-Foreign-Language/README.md

 Send this image via LINE.
 The application processes the image and sends the corrected text back to LINE.
 The corrected text is simultaneously saved in Notion.
+(LINE is a popular communication app in Japan)

 ## Prerequisites
 LINE account